Steven-D-Morgan/Morgans_Modifications/Home Assistant/Vacation_Mode.md

 - We will be setting HVAC to an appropriate away temperature
 - Disbale all normal automations while enabling specific "Vaction Mode" automations.
 - Activate notifications for indoor motion alerts from PIR sensors usually only used for lighting control.
-- Randomize a rotation of specific indoor/outdoor lights in the evening & at night to make your home appear as if it is occupied.
+- Randomize a rotation of specific indoor & outdoor lights in the evening & at night to make your home appear as if it is occupied.